-Missouri judge says ban on gender-affirming health care for minors can take effect on Monday
+Judge blocks Texas ban on gender-affirming medical care for trans minors

 COLUMBIA, Mo.
-(AP) — A Missouri judge ruled Friday that a ban on gender-affirming health care for minors can take effect on Monday, as scheduled.
+(AP) — A Missouri judge ruled Friday that a ban on gender-affirming health care for minors can take effect on Monday, as scheduled, while in Texas a judge blocked the state’s upcoming ban on gender-affirming medical care for minors, the latest in a legal fight over efforts by conservatives to restrict such care around the country.

-The ruling by St. Louis Circuit Judge Steven Ohmer means that beginning next week, health care providers are prohibited from providing gender-affirming surgeries to children.
+The Missouri ruling by St. Louis Circuit Judge Steven Ohmer means that beginning next week, health care providers are prohibited from providing gender-affirming surgeries to children.
 Minors who began puberty blockers or hormones before Monday will be allowed to continue on those medications, but other minors won’t have access to those drugs.

 Some adults will also lose access to gender-affirming care.
 Medicaid no longer will cover treatments for adults, and the state will not provide those surgeries to prisoners.